victor-nach/banka/README.md

 ### Locally
 Clone project

 Install dependencies by running npm install

+run npm run build to build the project and then run npm start to start the server

-Check .env.sample file for environmental variables required and obtain them and add to a .env file Start server on port 5000 by running npm run start:dev
+For development start server on port 5000 by running npm run start:dev

 ### Online
 Project API is hosted online at https://victor-banka.herokuapp.com/